This short tutorial will teach you how on GitHub delete branch using the command line and the website interface.

 - GitHub For Dummies by Sarah Guthals

-In summary, this tutorial showed two ways to delete your GitHub Branch.
-One using the command line and the other using the GitHub web interface.
+In summary, this tutorial showed two ways on GitHub delete branch from web.
+One uses the command line and the other uses the GitHub web interface.
 If you knew to Git, I would remove sticking to the Web Intercafe, and maybe you read other tutorials from this website, you can start using the website version of the program.